-He then went on to tell about his experiences in Vladimir Putin’s Russia, explaining how the American media will be facing a similar situation now, under a President Trump.
+He then went on to tell about his experiences in Vladimir Putin’s Russia, explaining how the American media will be facing a similar situation now under President Trump.

 I don’t know about the situation in Russia, and I do want to say right now that I am not writing this out of any animosity against Mr. Kovalev.
-On the contrary, I simply noticed several interesting points in his article that I found to be errors in his assessment of the situation, and wanted to take a moment to correct them.
+I simply noticed several interesting points in his article that I found to be errors in his assessment of the situation and wanted to take a moment to correct them.

 For many outside the United States, the many millions of people who accept the information disseminated by sources like CNN and BuzzFeed (you will see why I mention them in a moment), it is difficult to know what is happening in the United States outside of the mainstream narrative.

 This is why it is so important for journalists and news centers like CNN (and many others) to ensure the accuracy of their reporting; it is also why individuals must take it upon themselves to research what they hear through these mediums as the credibility of many mainstream media outlets continues to come into question.

-From questionable coverage of the Wikileaks email releases during the election; to the silent omission of the fact that many of the “moderate rebels” in eastern Aleppo were, in fact, mostly al-Nusra (Syria’s branch of al-Qaeda) fighters; the bias that is overtly evident in the coverage of politicized events should be obvious to anyone with a shred of skepticism and journalistic integrity.
+From questionable coverage of the Wikileaks email releases during the election to the silent omission of the fact that many of the “moderate rebels” in eastern Aleppo were, in fact, al-Nusra (Syria’s branch of al-Qaeda) fighters, the bias that is evident in the coverage of politicized events should be obvious to anyone with a shred of skepticism and journalistic integrity.
 There is a reason why Donald Trump called them “fake news” — although, in all fairness, Trump is far from a model of honest discourse.

 Kovalev continues, writing: “Welcome to the era of bullshit… Facts don’t matter.
 You can’t hurt this man with facts or reason.”